GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: GesGPT

+In the field of gesture linguistics, the work by \cite{20} suggests that gestures typically comprise a set of basic gesture units and random perturbations.
+In this study, we adopt the professional gesture defined in the gesture lexicon as the fundamental gesture unit.
+Additionally, we incorporate base gestures to introduce random fluctuations and enhance the authenticity of the generated gestures.
+For example, even in the absence of explicit gestures, the body may exhibit rhythmic oscillations.
+Subsequently, professional gestures with base gestures are merged to generate the final results.

-Kucherenko et al. \cite{kucherenko2021multimodal} have shown that deep learning methods can effectively capture the association between audio and movement rhythms.
+\textbf{Base Gesture:} Kucherenko et al. \cite{19} have shown that deep learning methods can effectively capture the association between audio and movement rhythms.
 In this study, we adopt a learning-based framework to model rhythmic body sway as a base gesture.
-Following the work of \cite{xu2022freeform}, we employ a one-dimensional convolutional model in the form of a U-NET for base gesture modeling.
+We employ a one-dimensional convolutional model in the form of a U-NET for base gesture modeling.
 The base gesture $G^{B}$ is generated under supervision by minimizing the L1 distance between the ground truth $G_{GT}^{B}$ and the predicted gesture $G_{i}^{B}$.
-To reduce the jitter in the learned gestures, we incorporate a loss function based on higher-order derivatives, as proposed in \cite{siyao2022bailando} .
+To reduce the jitter in the learned gestures, we incorporate a loss function based on higher-order derivatives, as proposed in \cite{37} in (1).We utilize one-Euro algorithm filter \cite{38} to smooth the generated results, obtaining the final base gesture.

+For the blending between professional gestures $G^{P}$ and base gestures $G^{B}$, we employ linear interpolation.
+Assuming the total number of frames for the current $G^{P}$ is $N$, we conduct linear interpolation between the $j$ frames preceding $G^{P}$ and the $j$ frames following its end.
+Here, $j$ represents the interpolation step size, which is set to 6 for our experiment.
+For the front section fusion of $G^{P}$, the equation is represented as in (2):